 The A.A.S.
-Early Childhood Specialist degree is a 60-credit program to prepare students for employment as pre-school child care center teachers, teachers aids in WV counties recognizing the curriculum and other child care centers serving children birth to age 6.
+Early Childhood Specialist degree is a comprehensive 60-credit hour program designed to equip students for a career as pre-school child care center teachers, teachers aids in WV counties, recognizing the curriculum, and other child care centers serving children birth to age 6.
 Students combine theories with practical applications where possible.
-The program focuses on the cognitive, emotional and physical development of young children and appropriate curriculum and activities to enhance the development of young children.
-The program includes administrative and management skills for those individuals that will obtain supervision and management positions.
-Students learn communication and management skills.
-Students learn to maintain childcare center records in accordance with West Virginia and federal laws.
+The program focuses on the cognitive, emotional and physical development of young children and appropriate curriculum and activities foster their development.
+The program incorporates administrative and management skills for those individuals that will obtain supervision and management positions.
+Students learn essential skills in communication and child care center operations.
+Students learn to maintain childcare center records ensuring copliance with both West Virginia and federal laws.
 Students are prepared for employment upon graduation from the program.